pitt-crc/user-manual/docs/snippets/jupyter-ondemand.md

 ![](../_assets/img/web-portals/ondemand_013_.png)

-These are all base conda installstions featuring Jupyter Lab integration and GPU-enabled packages, enabling users to initiate Jupyter and engage with their notebooks.
+These are all base conda installations featuring Jupyter Lab integration and GPU-enabled packages, enabling users to initiate Jupyter and engage with their notebooks.
 Furthermore, we provide the option to utilize a personalized conda environment established by the user by simply furnishing the environment's path:

 ![](../_assets/img/web-portals/ondemand_014.png)

-You can also use a singulairty container to run Jupyter on GPU by providing the path to the container as follows:
+You can also use a singularity container to run Jupyter on GPU by providing the path to the container as follows:

 ![](../_assets/img/web-portals/ondemand_015.png)